 “There is definitely a need for borrowers to become more aware of the options they have and seek out long-term solutions that keep them out of default,” said TICAS Associate Research Director Diane Cheng.
 “Defaulting on your loan can have really serious consequences, making it much harder to get the best available rates for a car loan, home mortgage, or any other form of credit.”

 Your repayment options differ, of course, depending on what type of loan you have.
+Additionally, you may want to investigate options for refinancing student debt.

 If you have a federal loan

 Except in a select few circumstances, discharging your federal student loan in a bankruptcy proceeding is rarely allowed.
 If you end up in default, the entire unpaid balance of your loan and any interest would become immediately due and the federal government will take aggressive action to reclaim what you owe, including using a collection agency, garnishing wages, and withholding tax rebates.
+(Learn more: Bankruptcy do's and don'ts)

 “One thing about student loans is there is generally no way to get out of it because you can’t discharge student loans in bankruptcy like some other loans,” said McCarthy.
 “But there really isn’t any reason to go into default with all of the repayment plans available.”